Trust in the Age of Intelligent Machines

 The potential benefits from intelligent technology are enormous.
 But we will only realise this potential if we can engender the appropriate level of trust in the machines, and maintain trust in each other as society changes.

-This one day symposium, part of CFI’s 2017 annual conference, in partnership with Jesus College’s Intellectual Forum, will gather a wide range of experts from different sectors to map the future of trust in the age of intelligent machines.
+We are excited to host on 14 July 2017 a one day symposium, as part of CFI’s 2017 annual conference, that will gather a wide range of experts from different sectors to map the future of trust in the age of intelligent machines.
+The schedule includes: